 Placemaking in the Neighborhood Surrounding Saint Luke's

-Social connections play a big role in creating a sense of place for residents and business owners.
 Opportunities for civic engagement, safety and thriving businesses whose services and products are appealing to residents contribute to the creation of healthy neighborhoods.
 Placemaking initiatives, such as resident-led arts events or community garden projects, create opportunities for socialization, and volunteerism, which have been shown to reduce psychological distress and depression.
 According to the Project for Public Spaces, evidence also indicates that placemaking strategies work to increase safety, perceived safety and mitigate crime.

 Although the links between physical activity, proper nutrition, greenspace, a clean environment, and health are well known, the built environment in our neighborhoods does not do enough to promote healthy lifestyles.
 We are committed to improvement of the Buckeye, Woodhill, Shaker Square and Mt.
 Pleasant neighborhoods and supporting their need for more safe open spaces that encourage exercise, more greenspace, more bike paths, more inviting and usable public transportation and easily accessible, affordable, nutritious food.
 We are also staunchly committed to supporting community-based efforts that strengthen a sense of community.

 In an effort to strengthen and improve the neighborhoods around Saint Luke’s to be neighborhoods of choice, we will support efforts that: